The SRA Standards and Regulations – a year on

 The case will ultimately be referred to an Adjudicator or Adjudication Panel, who will decide whether to close the case, issue a penalty or refer the case to the Solicitors Disciplinary Tribunal (SDT) for determination at a hearing.

 The early stages of an SRA investigation is the most crucial period when the SRA will form a view as to what has gone wrong and who is responsible.
-A pro-active and well-judged response by a solicitor or firm can enable the SRA to understand that the matter may be less serious than they thought.
-The SRA needs to have your side of the story explained in a way that addresses their concerns.
+A pro-active and well-judged response by a solicitor or firm can enable the SRA to understand that the matter may be less serious than it thought.
+The SRA needs to have your side of the story explained in a way that addresses its concerns.
 If things have gone wrong it can often help to explain what you are doing to put it right and make sure it will never happen again.
 It is at this stage that experienced advice can make all the difference.
 We have seen a number of cases over the years where engagement by solicitors at this stage avoids a referral to the SDT.

 Certain allegations are suitable for conclusion by way of a Regulatory Settlement Agreement (RSA), in lieu of a hearing before the SDT.
 RSAs are normally only available before the SRA decides to refer the case to the SDT.
 The solicitor will usually need to accept that there has been a breach of the rules and for that reason, discussions about RSAs are held on a without prejudice basis.

-An Agreed Outcome requires the Solicitor to make admissions as well as to agree the sanction proposed by the SRA.
+An Agreed Outcome requires the solicitor to make admissions as well as to agree the sanction proposed by the SRA.
 Agreed Outcomes require the approval of the SDT; their terms must be realistic as the SDT may refuse to agree them.
 This process can in appropriate cases give solicitor or firms certainty as to outcome and reduce costs.

 Advising and assisting with any appeal necessary